jotasprout/jotasprout.github.io-OLD/_posts/2017-08-02-P-is-for-PHP.markdown

 `more code goes here`

 If you've already installed Apache, restart it.
+DOES THE ORDER OF INSTALLATION MATTER?

 `sudo systemctl restart httpd`

 There are some security-related commands and features you may read or hear about that you don't need to worry about because you are a rockstar and installed PHP7 instead of an earlier version.
 One thing we do need to take of, however, is preventing PHP from displaying some of that information to the outside world.
 The more information crackers have, the more dangerous they are.

+REMINDER: Apache needs to know about php index pages

-Security Through Obscurity
+## Security Through Obscurity

 There's no reason to keep this file once you're finished with it, so deleting it completely is a good idea.